What is a Credit Card?

 - Make a clear idea about interest rates.

-The cheapest way to use a credit card is to use it without interests, and it is only possible if you pay your bills regularly and completely.
+The cheapest way to use a credit card is to use it without interest, and it is only possible if you pay your bills regularly and completely.
 This way you can get the most out of your credit card.

 Some card provider offers their customer an extended period or gives the customer a few more days to pay their bills.